gerlag/LG-Therma_V-thermostate-and-start-peak-control/README.md

     max: 1e99
     unit_of_measurement: Kh
 ```
-Further, we need to prevent winding up the integrator from the moment the output of the controller reaches its limit.
-In AI mode of the ThermaV the actual value of heating curve can be shifted to a maximum of + and - 5K.
+Further, we need to prevent winding up the integrator from the moment the output of the controller reaches its limit, in our case this limit is the maximum + en - 5K shift of the actual value of the heating curve.
-The input difference of the integrator is kept at zero from the moment rge maximum value has been reached.
-This causes the output of the integrator not to increase or decrease anymore.
+The input difference of the integrator is kept at zero from the moment the maximum value has been reached.
+This causes the output of the integrator to not increase or decrease anymore.
 In HA, an input_number will be used for this.
-In normal operation, we set this input_number to setpoint - measuredValue, in case the controller reaches its + or - 5K limit, we set the value to zero.
+In normal operation, we set this input_number to ```setpoint - measuredValue```, in case the controller reaches its + or - 5K limit, we set the value to zero.

 In configuration.yaml:
 ```YAML